Online Payment | Our Team | Blog | Testimonial

 Day 1: Arrival in Kathmandu - 1,300m/4,264 ft

-Upon your arrival in the Kathmandu airport (KTM) you will be greeted by a representative from Mountain Leaders Treks.
-After completing your custom formalities (Visa, etc) pick up your luggage and look for our representative with a Mountain Leaders Treks display board at the arrival gate.
-You will be then transferred to Hotel.
-After check in, you can either take a rest, hang around in the city, visit our office; it all depends upon your interests and condition.
-In the evening we will organize a “Welcome Dinner” at an excellent traditional Nepalese Restaurant where you will enjoy a Nepalese cultural program as well as a fine meal.
+Upon your arrival in the Kathmandu airport (KTM) you will be greeted our representative and Mountain Leader.
+After completing your custom formalities (Visa, etc), pick up your luggage and look for our representative with a Mountain Leaders who will be waiting for you, displaying board at the arrival gate.
+You will be transferred to Hotel.
+After check- in, you can either take a rest or hang around in the city and visit our office; it all depends upon your interests and condition.
+In the evening, we will organize a "Welcome Dinner" at an excellent traditional Nepalese Restaurant where you will enjoy a Nepalese cultural program as well as a fine meal.
 Included meal: Dinner (D)

 Note: B refers to Breakfast, L refers to Lunch and D refers to Dinner